 In this step, you’ll also need to identify which steps have to occur synchronously, and which ones can be asynchronous.
 Synchronous steps are the ones which need to happen for which the application or API invoking the flow is waiting for a response, or blocking, Asynchronous events can happen after the fact and often in parallel – such as logging, audit, writing to a data lake.
 In other words, applications which are fine with being “eventually consistent” can be dealt with asynchronously.
 The events float around, and microservices choreography determine how they get processed.
 Because of these key distinctions, you should keep the synchronous parts of the flow separate from the asynchronous parts.

 With your initial project chosen, your event mesh built, and a pilot event flow that you can break down into microservices, you have to get your event sources working with your event broker.
-Read more about that in this blog: How to Tap into the 3 Kinds of Event Sources
+Read more about that in this blog post, How to Tap into the 3 Kinds of Event Sources

 Once the design is done and the first application gets delivered as an event native application, the event catalog also starts to get populated.